JL421/Storjv3-Zabbix/README.md

 A Zabbix template for monitoring a Storjv3 node.
 Uses zabbix_sender to send stats to the Zabbix server defined in your zabbix agent config.

+Tested on Ubuntu Server 18.04, but should work on any system with bash 4+

 Prerequisites:
 * Linux Server
 * Cron